UuqV/sol-poker/src/README.md

 ]
 ```

-# createTable
+# createRound
-Represents a game at a table.
+Represents a game at a round.
 Currently only supports a single round of betting.

 args:
 ```